andytudhope/living-blue-book/source/surrender/distilled.md

-I fell asleep at the top of the stairs in a perfect patch of sun and woke up some time later still here, but utterly stuck.
+I fell asleep at the top of the stairs in a perfect patch of sun and woke up some time later still here, utterly stuck.

-All I could do was open one eye about two millimetres wide: enough to see a dot of dune behind our house and sun streaming through the bushes
+All I could do was open one eye two millimetres wide: enough to see a dot of dune behind our house and sun streaming through the bushes